livecycle/preevy/site/docs/recipes/faster-build.md

 ## Part 2: Automatically configure cache

-Preevy can automatically add the `cache_to` and `cache_from` directives in the [build section of the Compose file](https://docs.docker.com/compose/compose-file/build/) to specify a layer cache to be used when building your images.
+Preevy can automatically add the `cache_to` and `cache_from` directives in the [build section of the Compose file](https://docs.docker.com/compose/compose-file/build/) to specify a layered cache to be used when building your images.

 To share the cache across different CI runs, it needs to be stored on a remote backend - not on the build machine, which is usually ephemeral.